WanjaMIKE/engineering-education/articles/implementing-mvvm-architecture-in-android-using-kotlin/index.md

 ![results](/engineering-education/implementing-mvvm-architecture-in-android-using-kotlin/result.png)

 ## Conclusion
 MVVM architecture has made it easy to build complex applications.
 As shown, it's easier to identify bugs due to the separation of business logic from the UI code.
 The architecture also prevents data loss, especially when the orientation of the screen changes.
-Ensure that all dependencies are installed before using MVVM.
+Ensure that all dependencies are installed before using MVVM architecture.
 The measure helps prevent runtime errors.

 ## References
 [JetPack](https://developer.android.com/jetpack/guide)